openservicemesh/osm-docs/content/docs/guides/certificates.md

 ...
 ```

 The outcome of deploying Vault in your system is a URL and a token.
-For instance the URL of Vauld could be `http://vault.osm-system-ns.svc.cluster.local` and the token `xxx`.
+For instance the URL of Vault could be `http://vault.<osm-namespace>.svc.cluster.local` and the token `xxx`.
+> Note: `<osm-namespace>` refers to the namespace where the osm control plane is installed.

 #### Configure OSM with Vault